Central Bank of Ireland

 The Central Bank of Ireland (Banc Ceannais na hÉireann) is the national central bank for Ireland within the Eurosystem.
-It was the Irish central bank from 1943 to 1998, issuing the Irish pound.
-It is also the country's dominant financial supervisory authority.
+From 1943 to 1998, it was the monetary authority responsible for issuing and controlling the Irish pound.
+It is also the country's primary financial supervisory authority.

 The Central Bank of Ireland was founded on 1 February 1943, succeeding the Currency Commission of Ireland, a currency board established in 1922.
 Since 1 January 1972, it has operated under the Central Bank Act 1971, which completed the transition from the strict post-independence currency peg to the pound sterling to a fully autonomous central bank.

-Whereas it is governed under a national framework of accountability, the CBI increasingly implements policies set at the European Union level.
-In addition to its Eurosystem role, it is the national competent authority for Ireland within European Banking Supervision.
+In addition to its monetary role, the Central Bank is also a financial supervisory authority.
+In that capacity, it increasingly implements policies set at the European Union level.
+It is the national competent authority for Ireland within European Banking Supervision.
 It is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA), European Insurance and Occupational Pensions Authority (EIOPA), and European Securities and Markets Authority (ESMA).
 It is Ireland's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB).
 It provides the permanent single common representative for Ireland in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).
+It is also a member of the European Systemic Risk Board (ESRB).

 History

 From Currency Commission to Central Bank (1920–1942)

 On the independence of the Irish Free State in 1922, the new state's trade was overwhelmingly with the United Kingdom (98% of Irish exports and 80% of imports in 1924), so the introduction of an independent currency was a low priority.
-British banknotes (British Treasury notes, Bank of England notes), and notes issued by Irish trading banks circulated (but only the first were legal tender) and British coins remained in circulation.
+British banknotes (British Treasury notes, Bank of England notes), and notes issued by Irish trading banks circulated (but only the first were legal tender) and British coins remained in circulation for many years after independence.

 Under the terms of the Coinage Act 1926, the Finance Minister was authorised to issue coins of silver, nickel, and bronze of the same denominations as the British coins already in circulation – however, the Irish silver coins were to contain 75% silver as compared to the 50% silver coins issued by Britain at the time.
 These coins entered circulation on 12 December 1928.

-Under the terms of the Currency Act 1927, a new unit of currency, the Saorstát Pound (Free State Pound) was created, which was to be maintained at parity with the British Pound Sterling by a Currency Commission which would keep British government securities, Pounds Sterling cash, and gold to keep a 1–1 relationship.

-From 1928 to 1979, the UK and Ireland were in a de facto currency union.
+Under the terms of the Currency Act 1927, a new unit of currency, the Saorstát Pound (Free State Pound) was created, which was to be maintained at parity with the British Pound Sterling by the Currency Commission of Ireland, a currency board.
+This would hold British government securities, Pounds Sterling cash and gold, so as to keep a 1:1 relationship between the Irish and British currencies.
+Thus, from 1928 to 1979, Ireland was in the UK-controlled Sterling area.

 Foundation of the Central Bank to decimalisation (1942–1971)

-The Central Bank Act 1942 which came into effect on 1 February 1943 renamed the Currency Commission the Central Bank of Ireland, although the organisation did not at that time acquire many of the characteristics of a central bank:
+Although the Central Bank Act 1942 (effective 1 February 1943) renamed the Currency Commission, the new institution initially lacked traditional central banking functions: